 What we've done so far:

-- Campaign promoted pollinator-friendly gardening at council events
+- The campaign promoted pollinator-friendly gardening at council events

 - We've produced an action plan to reduce levels of air pollution across the city, with measures to reduce the reliance on cars